OpenZHHK/translation/README.md

 - Show as a simple bootstrap table, with check box and a delete button on top to delete selected after confirmation
 > GET /stats: Show the stats
 - Entries in the database
-- Latest Updation date time
+- Latest update date time
 - Unique inputs
 - Unique translations
 - Unique IPs